harmony-one/x/progress/theo-fandrich.md

+2024-03-05 Tue: Worked through Build on Bitcoin (BOB) docs and deployed smart contract on their testnet.
+Within BOB discord, there is much vexation about the 7 day hold up due to the use of Optimism.

+---

 1. **Blockchain Research and Integration:**
     - Conduct comprehensive research on AI and infrastructure-focused blockchains such as Near, Tao, Render, Fetch, and Akash.
 Identify unique mechanisms, innovative products, and groundbreaking ideas that can be adapted and built upon Harmony's platform.
 The objective is to leverage these insights to enhance Harmony's AI capabilities and infrastructure, particularly focusing on how these platforms facilitate AGI and social AI integration, ensuring Harmony remains at the forefront of blockchain technology and AI convergence.
 2. **Competitive Landscape Analysis in AGI and Social AI:**